jironghuang/jirong-blog/content/home/about.md

 # Biography

-I'm a versatile analyst that understands the supply chain of Analytics: 1.)
+I'm a versatile analyst/scientist that understands the supply chain of Analytics: 1.)
 Sourcing for raw data (Web-Crawling, Social Media APIs) 2.)
 Database (SQL) 3.)
 Analysis (Statistics, Econometrics, Machine-Learning) and 4.)
 Delivery (Interactive Data visualizations, Automated Reports, Intranet).
 In addition, I possess strong project-management and communication skills essential in delivering results to stakeholders.

 As a curious & keen learner, I strive to improve myself through structured and unstructured learning.